DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 ⚠ This is a **beta** feature.
 Browser support is limited to local instances of Chrome and Firefox.
 You cannot resize child windows.
 You cannot take screenshots or videos of child windows.
 The available functionality is subject to further revisions.
 Please do not use this feature in production environments.

-️🛠️ Use the `--disable-multiple-windows` CLI flag to disable support for multiple browser windows if you encounter compatibility issues with your tests.
+️🛠️ You can disable support for multiple browser windows if you encounter compatibility issues with your tests.
+Use either of the following settings:

+* the [--disable-multiple-windows](../../reference/command-line-interface.md#--disable-multiple-windows) command line flag,
+* the `disableMultipleWindows` option in the [runner.run](../../reference/testcafe-api/runner/run.md) method,
+* the [disableMultipleWindows](../../reference/configuration-file.md#disablemultiplewindows) configuration file property

 ## Handle client-side window events